arminiranpour/CNaghsh-next/README.md

 ## Database configuration

-Create a `.env` file in `apps/web` (or export the variable in your shell) with the following content, adjusting the connection string if needed:
+Copy `apps/web/.env.example` to `apps/web/.env` (or export the variable in your shell) and adjust the connection string if needed:

 ```env
 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/casting"